Dr Sarah Trobe, NEDC National Director

 Sarah’s interests lie in the link between physical health and mental health and current care structures in this field, and she is passionate about setting up strong treatment networks and systems across the country.
-Sarah works across NEDC's projects, including the Credential Professional Development Package program, NEDC Training Approvals, eLearning, National Strategy, communications, and workforce development initiatives.
+Sarah guides and supports all of NEDC's work, is leading the implementation of the National Eating Disorders Strategy 2023-2033, and provides expertise into workforce development initiatives.

-Hilary Smith (any pronouns) is NEDC’s National Manager.
+Hilary Smith (any pronouns) is NEDC’s Health Promotion Lead.
 Hilary has worked in health and human services for over 20 years in service delivery, management, policy, strategy, sector development and business development roles.

 Hilary holds a Master of Health Promotion and has a keen interest in health equity and preventative health action across systems and sectors.
 Hilary is particularly interested in understanding how social determinants of health can prevent eating disorders at both the individual and population level.
 She is particularly motivated to drive approaches to eating disorder prevention and harm minimisation based on her own lived experience as a neurodivergent person with a previous longstanding eating disorder.